If you are in the process of selling a property, you may be asking yourself the question ‘what is a memorandum of sale?’.

 However, it will also include additional information such as details on any fixtures and fittings included in the transaction.
 It will also state an anticipated date of exchange, though at this early stage it is just a rough agreement.

 A memorandum of sale does not need to look anything special.
-In fact, most memorandum of sale documents are very plain and concise.
+In fact, most are very plain and concise.

 That’s because they only need to convey the correct information clearly.
 There is no need for anything fancy.

-Here’s an example memorandum of sale that’s been completed for a fictional transaction:
+Here’s an example that’s been completed for a fictional transaction:

-You can click here to download this example of a completed memorandum of sale document.
+You can click here to download this example of a completed notification of sale document.

-Of course, one of the fastest ways to create a memorandum of sale for a property transaction is to download a template.
+Of course, one of the fastest ways to create this document for a property transaction is to download a template.

 You can download a free memorandum of sale template we have created by clicking here.